-This significant expansion in spending is expected to be driven, in large part, by greater demand for healthcare services due to both an increasing and aging population:
+Longer-term, CMS expects national health spending to reach \$4.5 trillion by 2019, driven, in large part, by greater demand for healthcare services due to both an increasing and aging population.

-- The U.S. population grew by 31% or by 70 million people, between 1980 and 2005.
-As baby boomers age, the number of Americans over age 65 are projected, by the U.S. Census Bureau, to double by 2030 from 35 million to 71 million.
-And by 2050, the U.S. population will expand to 420 million people, of which the number of people age 65 and older is expected to approach 87 million, according to a Congressional Research Service report (March 2007).
-Meanwhile, the oldest baby-boomers turn 65 years of age and become eligible for Medicare beginning in 2011 and the 55-to-64 age group is expected to expand to 40 million by 2014.
-Hospital utilization is significantly higher among older people. - Healthcare spending is higher for older people than younger people.
-Patients age 65 and older typically average six to seven doctor visits per year compared to two to four visits annually for those under age 65.
+- The U.S. population grew by 9.7% to 308.7 million people in the decade from 2000 to 2010, according to U.S. Census Bureau 2010 data.
+By 2050, the U.S. population is projected to expand to 420 million people, of which the number of people age 65 and older is expected to approach 87 million, according to a Congressional Research Service report (March 2007).
+Meanwhile, beginning in 2011, the oldest baby-boomers turn 65 years of age and become eligible for Medicare and the 55-to-64 age group is expected to expand to 40 million people by 2014.
+Utilization of hospital services and healthcare spending is significantly higher among older people. - Patients age 65 and older typically average six to seven doctor visits per year compared to two to four visits annually for those under age 65.
 If the annual number of visits continues at the present rate, the U.S. population will make 53% more trips to the doctor in 2020 than in 2000, according to a November 2008 report by the Association of American Medical Colleges (AAMC).
 Additionally, the most costly illnesses are more common among the elderly.
 As medical advances extend survival rates and improve quality of life for those with chronic conditions, the need for ongoing healthcare services will increase.
 The U.S. Centers for Disease Control and Prevention reported that 80% of people 65 and older have at least one chronic condition, such as diabetes, arthritis or cancer.
 Life expectancy for Americans is nearly 78 years, the highest in U.S. history, according to government statistics for 2005.
 In 2005, the U.S. Department of Health and Human Services reported that people over the age of 65 comprised 38% of all inpatients.
-Projections from the American Hospital Association (AHA) expect the share of hospital admissions for the over-65 age group to rise from 38% in 2004 to 56% in 2030.
+The American Hospital Association (AHA) projects the share of hospital admissions for the over-65 age group to rise from 38% in 2004 to 56% in 2030.